 The team led by Willett is now putting a focus on decoding some more forms of communication and they will rerun the typing experiment.
 They will experiment using more people coping with paralysis.
 Translating the brain’s way of dealing with handwriting is a step in restoring basic communication skills.

 However, decoding actual speech is still a hurdle for researchers.
 This is because people generate speech faster than they write, usually.
 Willett is keen on proceeding with caution.
 He is not sure when the text-and-speech-decoding application will be made available for public usage.
-However, it should not take too long, he opines.
+However, it should not take too long, he opines, with this brain-computer interface.